OsmSharp/tiled-db/README.md

 ## Design

 The database is just a collection of files and folders.
+A database is a collection of _snapshots_ that contain consecutive versions of the OSM db.

 We define a few key principles:

-- A _snapshot_: A snapshot contains all data.
+- A _snapshot_: A snapshot contains all data at one specific point in time.
+There are three types of snapshots:
-- A _diff_: Contains only the changes on top of another view.
+  - A _diff_: A snapshot that contains only the changes on top of another snapshot.
-- A _view_: Either a _diff_ or _snapshot_ that represents a fixed state in time.
-- A _branch_: Can also be either a _snapshot_ or a _view_ but this is a database that contains data not from OSM.
+  - A _full_: A snapshot that contains all data, the full tiles and indexes.
+  - A _snapshot_: A snapshot that contains the complete tiles and indexes but only those that changed.

 The folder structure on disk should look like this: